The United States has the worst maternal mortality rate among all developed countries.

 I believe we should encourage families to work with their physicians to make appropriate decisions about a mother's care.
 Let's get the politicians out of making blanket decisions based on political expediency versus real medical needs.

 I believe people in our country want health care for all, not less health care.
 We have the resources, let's put them to work.

 I believe caring for our families also means we need a new comprehensive immigration policy.
 Leaving children without a parent because the parent has been deported is not humane, kind, or productive for anyone.
 We can feel safe without traumatizing children.

 I believe it's possible for the US to have the best public education system anywhere in the world.
 Our public schools are not "government" schools.
 They're neighborhood schools where our children grow, learn, and play with their friends.
 Our public schools are our nations strongest resource.
 An educated populace is more prepared to enter the workforce, less likely to be incarcerated, and more likely to have economic stability.

-I believe it's possible to improve upon on tragic gun deaths and accidents affecting children.
+I believe it's possible to improve upon tragic gun deaths and accidents affecting children.
 Let's make adults responsible for the safety of the guns they own.
 Currently, 1.7 million children live with unlocked, loaded guns.
 These are accidents waiting to happen.
-Adults can do better and should do better in order to protect our children.
+Adults can do better and should do better to protect our children.

 We only have one planet.
 There are no "do overs' if we destroy it.
 We know what we need to do - produce alternative energy sources (which our district produces in abundance) and produce less pollution (our country is second only to China).